melkishengue/nestjs-campay/README.md

 }
 ```

-When the `apiKey` is specified, authentication with the Campay API will utilize it.
+When the `permanentAccessToken` is specified, authentication with the Campay API will utilize it.
 Otherwise, both the `username` and `password` options must be provided.
 Failure to provide either will result in an error being thrown during startup.

 ### Synchronous configuration